 Tip #4: Don’t Over-Mix the Flour

-I suggest adding all of your flour into the bowl and mixing just until the flour is incorporated.
-As soon as the flour is absorbed into the dough, stop stirring.
+I suggest adding all of your flour into the bowl and mixing just until the flour is almost incorporated.
+Then add your chocolate chips and other mix-ins and stir those in to combine and finish mixing in the flour.
 This will help keep your cookie tender and help with the overall texture.

 Tip #5: Use Good Quality Chocolate